raspberrypilearning/electricity-generation/en/step_1.md

 Electricity is important.
 After all, it powers the computer you are using!
 Electricity is generated from various natural resources which impact on the environment in different ways.
 Renewable energy (also referred to as clean energy) is produced from natural resources such as hydro and tide (water), wind, geothermal (ground), bioenergy (organic material such as wood and crops) and solar (sun).

 Non-renewable energy is produced using finite resources such as fossil fuels (coal, gas and oil).
 Fossil fuels are finite i.e. they can never be replaced and they are burnt to generate electricity which produces unsustainable amounts of carbon dioxide into the earth's atmosphere.
-Nuclear energy, even though it's clean, uses the finite resource uranium and is therefore also non-renewable.
+Nuclear energy does not emit carbon dioxide so is clean but does use the finite resource uranium and is therefore also non-renewable.

 To help the environment, many countries are trying to utilise their natural resources to increase the amount of renewable energy used to generate electricity.